palmcivet7/compliant-smart-contract/README.md

 A `pendingRequest` in the context of this system refers to requests that are pending automation.
 This name needs to be reviewed for clarity/confusion reasons as requests that are not pending automation are not set to true in this mapping.

 It is currently only possible to pay for `Compliant` requests with the LINK token.
 A future feature could be payment abstraction allowing the use of payments in other tokens such as native, USDC, etc that then get swapped to LINK.

+## Archives

+Each significant iteration of this project has been archived in its own branch.

+- **2024-11-30** - Initial implementation with 100% unit coverage
+- **2024-12-23** - Foundry invariant tests and Certora
+- **2024-12-31** - Calldata compression with Solady.LibZip